astropy/astropy/docs/io/misc.rst

 astropy.io.misc.asdf Package
 ============================

-The **asdf** subpackage contains code that is used to serialize astropy types so that they can be represented and stored using the Advanced Scientific Data Format (ASDF).
+The **asdf** sub-package contains code that is used to serialize ``astropy`` types so that they can be represented and stored using the Advanced Scientific Data Format (ASDF).

 If both **asdf** and **astropy** are installed, no further configuration is required in order to process ASDF files that contain **astropy** types.
 The